jvasile/Planeteria/README.md

 We have a roadmap in ROADMAP.md, please feel ping us if you want to tackle any of those!

+### Unit Tests

 There are some tests in the `test` directory.
 Run them from the main directory with `nosetests .` and you will see the start of some unit testing.
 Please don't use the tests on a live, deployed install.
 They create and destroy test planets.

+The tests include tests of the web functionality and expect the site to live on planeteria.localhost.
+To run those tests, you'll want to do be logged in as the same user that your apache instance runs under (try `sudo su www-data; bash`).
+Otherwise, there is a permissions mismatch when the user running the tests tries to delete a file created by the web server and the 644 permissions prevent it.
+If you get permission denied errors when running nosetests, this might be the problem.

+If you want to see the debug output while running nosetest, do `tail -f log/planeteria.log` in another screen or console.

 ## Installation